Jossyahia/free_positives/README.md

 Much of the design of this project is taken from shadcn in his projects, such as [shadcn/ui](https://ui.shadcn.com/) and [Taxonomy](https://tx.shadcn.com/)

 use the following words to write a catching content for the landing page of a blog on passivity and inspiration  'Free positives For Positive Vibes Only No Negative Energy Only Positive Energy'

+write a catching and humanly content for a blog on passivity and inspiration  using the following words 'Free positives For Positive Vibes Only No Negative Energy Only Positive Energy'